shosholanda/cafeteria-alina/README.md

 - USERNAME: root (usually)
 - PASSWORD: 1234 (usually, or whatever the password is)

+You can acces from terminal as
+> mysql -u <user> -p
+> 1234

 Also the database has to be created before:
 - CREATE DATABASE <database_name>

+TEMPLATES = Frontend

+MODELS = backend

+CONTROLLER = validation